Gopakapattana

 The village also holds a special significance for the Hindu brethren.
 Chamunda Devi is worshipped as the gramdevi or village goddess and this is seen in the number of stores that are named after the deity.
 While the main temple dedicated to Chamunda Devi is at Bicholim, a small idol of the goddess remains housed in the Zuwarkar family home for daily dharshan.

 On Akshaya tritiya, the deity kept in the Zuwarkar household is put on an assembled palki (palanquin) and taken in a procession to the building of the Marathi school of the Chemunda Samaj in Goa Velha.
 It is followed by a three-day cultural programme.

-Among the prominent families of the village are the Kenis, Zuwarkars and the Menezes’.
-The few large and old houses scattered about in the village are reportedly owned by these families.
-The beautiful colonial-style architecture of the houses that belong to the Menezes family, specifically Solar-Menezes or Menezes Mansion, the main ancestral house of the family is very impressive.

 The 350-year old home of the Zuwarkar's commands a note.
 It is said that the surname Zuwarkar originates from this village.
-Walk through the centuries-old wooden door frame on an evening and you maybe lucky to bump into the Zuwarkar cousins.
-Ask nicely and they will happily show you their family tree drawn on parched paper.

 Today, the vestiges of Goa Velha are fading away.
 Once famed for its sweet potatoes and saltpans, traditional trade is dying out.
 With 65% of its population, especially the younger generation, trading in their Indian passports for the sought-after Portuguese passport, the identity of the village is changing, says Dr Carmo Pegado.

-The vacuum created by the migration to British shores is slowly being filled up by migrants from neighbouring states.

-In the past, Goa Velha was famous for Ayurveda.
+In the past, Goa Velha was noted for Ayurveda.
 In fact, one of the village wards, Zuari, comprised mostly experts in Ayurvedic medicines and the treatment of broken bones and hence they were known as Zuarioilo doctor.
 Not much is left of this trade today.